 AWARDS & HONORS

-Currently Tran is the Program Director with the Association of Independents in Public Radio (AIR).
-Furthermore, Tran teaches and facilitates workshops on the arts, storytelling, digital activism, healing etc. Most recently, she taught in the Future Imagemakers program at NYU's Tisch Department of Photography.
-Tran works across borders and is based in Boston.
+Tran is the Deputy Director at AIR (Association of Independents in Radio) where she advocates for independent producers in public media and mission-driven work.
+She also facilitates workshops on the arts, storytelling, digital activism, arts financial etc. Most recently, Tran taught in the Future Imagemakers program at NYU's Tisch Department of Photography.
+Tran works across borders and is based in Boston’s Dorchester Community.